splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

-# SC4S "Bring Your Own Environment" Introduction
+# SC4S "Bring Your Own Environment"

 The "Bring Your Own Environment" instructions that follow allow administrators to utilize the SC4S syslog-ng config files directly on the host OS running on a hardware server or virtual machine.
 Administrators must provide an